xinghua24/SpringDemos/QualifierAnnotation/README.md

 @Autowired and @Qualifier are often used together to remove confusion about which bean is used for wiring.
+By default, @Autowired inject beans by Type, not by name.

 If there are two beans of the same type, then autowiring cannot determine which bean to use.
 In this situation, @Qualifier can be used to distinguish them.